esteinig/sketchy/README.md

 ### Rust CLI

 The `Rust` command line interface implements two subtasks: `sketchy-rs compute` and `sketchy-rs evaluate`.
 Both read from `/dev/stdin` and can be piped.
-Setup with `sketchy pull` deposited the default sketches to `~/.sketchy` so we can set the environment variable `SKETCHY_PATH` for convenience o access skecth files:
+Setup with `sketchy pull` deposited the default sketches to `~/.sketchy` so we can set the environment variable `SKETCHY_PATH` for convenience access to sketch files:

 ```bash
 SKETCHY_PATH=~/.sketchy